typescript-cheatsheets/react/README.md

 </details>

+> Starting with React v19.2.10 `FormEvent` and `FormEventHandler` are deprecated and should be replaced with `SubmitEvent` and `SubmitEventHandler`.
+The older event types will still work but trigger a deprecation message.

 **Typing onSubmit, with Uncontrolled components in a Form**

 If you don't quite care about the type of the event, you can just use `React.SyntheticEvent`.
 If your target form has custom named inputs that you'd like to access, you can use a type assertion: